GDPR Software Tools

 • Data Breach register;

-• Data subject request processing procedures;
+• Data subject access request processing procedures;

 • Data Protection Impact Assessments;